Getting Started

 Get Running Experiments

-If you would like to see a list of all experiments and variations that are running, use the runningExperiments
+If you would like to see a list of all experiments and variations that are running, use the getRunningExperimentsAndVariations

 function.
-This will return the current experiments and their variations that the browser is receiving once the SDK has loaded the config from our servers.
+This will return a promise which resolves to the current experiments and their variations that the browser is receiving once the SDK has loaded the config from our servers.

-The block can return asynchronously once Taplytics config has loaded and will return an Object with experiment names as the key values, and variation names as the values.
+The promise will resolve to an Object with experiment names as the keys, and variation names as the values.
 Example:

 // "Experiment 1": "baseline",